minerva-ds/diabetes-risk-identification-and-prediction/README.md

 [**Presentation**](presentation.pdf)
 <br>The presentation slides.

-## Advanced View
-The default "simple" view of the web application limits the form to the most predictive features.
-Selecting advanced view will reveal all base features used for training and calculate interaction terms behind the scenes.
-The default action is to leave all "advanced" features as 0 or 1, whichever is the lowest number in the feature.

 ## Areas For Improvement
-### High False Positive Rate
+### Number of False Positives
-Although the model achieves 70% overall accuracy and an 81% recall rate for diabetic classifications, it also incorrectly identifies many non-diabetics as at risk.
-This trade-off between recall and precision is typical in classification models.
-Despite significant efforts to optimize this model and achieving the highest ROC AUC score compared to other projects using the same dataset at the time of this writing and after an extensive review of projects available, reducing false positives remains a challenge.
-This suggests potential limitations in the dataset's ability to support a perfect balance between precision and recall.
-Further model refinements could aim to enhance diabetes risk identification while minimizing unnecessary healthcare costs associated with false detections.
+This metric reflects the number of individuals wrongly identified as at risk for diabetes by the model.
+While the model achieves a 70% overall accuracy and correctly identifies 81% of genuine at-risk cases, it also mislabels people as at risk when they are not.
+In medical diagnostics, it is often preferable to err on the side of caution by identifying more potential at-risk individuals, rather than missing those who may require intervention.
+This approach ensures fewer at-risk individuals are overlooked, even though it may lead to increased costs and unnecessary stress for those not at risk.

+Extensive efforts were taken to optimize the model, which after a review boasts the highest ROC AUC score compared to other projects using the same dataset that I could find, the limitations inherent to the dataset itself might constrain further improvements in reducing false positives.
+Improving the model further and making it more predictive though is a continous goal.

 Below is the confusion matrix for the final model.
 <img src="images/confusion_matrix_threshold_final_model.png" alt="Final Model Confusion Matrix">